 The Eagle Ford shale formation will put out 500,000 barrels of crude oil a day by the end of the year, Valero Energy Corp.
-(VLO) Chief Executive Officer Bill Klesse said after the company’s annual meeting in San Antonio.
+(VLO:US) Chief Executive Officer Bill Klesse said after the company’s annual meeting in San Antonio.

 Producers have told him output from the South Texas formation may rise to 1 million barrels a day in the next few years, Klesse said.
 Production in 2011 averaged 60,000 barrels a day, according to data from the Texas Railroad Commission, which regulates the energy industry in the state.